 Working with only his 35mm point and shoot camera, Ren Hang took a very spontaneous and organic approach to his photography.
 So much so that his photography career developed unexpectedly out of boredom.
 He was discontent with studying Marketing and decided to start photography as a past time.
-In the short documentary Hang explained that he never plans a photoshoot.
-Instead whenever he has an idea he just simply shoots.
+In the short documentary, Hang explained that he never planned a photoshoot.
+Instead whenever he had an idea, he just simply went and shot it.

 Hang enjoyed using animals and nature to make reference to and/or recreate classic Western artworks.
 This is what he is most notorious for, bringing traditional artworks back to life with a modern twist.
 Ophelia is one of the famous paintings, which Hang replicated with one of his models floating in a lily-pond.
 Hang’s ability to merge both old and new is what helped him to become one of the most sought after photographers of our time.

 All the models featured in his photos are close friends, with whom he believes he understands and can connect with.
 Often he was contacted by fans who wanted to be photographed by him.
 As he tells us in the documentary, he would require a meeting first to meet with them and see if the vibe was right before working together.